juju/docs/src/en/users-models.md

 ## Public controllers

-The `juju login` command can also be used to access a public controller, using either the name or the hostname of the controller as a parameter:
+The `juju login` command can also be used to access a public controller, using either the name or the host name of the controller as a parameter:

 ```bash
 juju login jaas